 Follow this plate method as you lose weight prior to your surgery and during your maintenance phase post-surgery.
-Using a 7-inch plate ensures that you are filling your stomach with high fiber vegetables and fruit, keeping yourself full with protein, and high fiber grains to give you long-lasting energy.
+Using a 7-inch plate ensures that you are filling your stomach with high fiber vegetables and fruit and that you are staying full with protein.